 4. Make-up Policy: Each exam should be taken at the designated time.
-Your instructor will be very strict in allowing make-up quizzes and exams only with proper documentation of valid excuses.
+Your instructor will be very strict in allowing make-up quizzes and exams only with proper documentation of valid excuses and only if given advance notice.
 Hospitalization of the student, death of a close relative and orders of a doctor would be considered valid excuses.
 Most other things would not.